duncanbradley/axis-extension/draft.md

 Relationship to non-visual work - framing of numbers.
 Most of this is obvious but what we’re doing is applying it to visualisations, producing practical recommendations.

 Data visualisation literacy - why was this not significant - Okan et al. (2018) predict that it should be.
 What about numeracy?
 Research on individual differences could also look at other factors discussed by Reyna and Brainerd.
+Reyna and Brainerd report that several studies have denomstrated that those with high numeracy are less susceptible to bias.

+Sevilla et al. find that highlighting the denominator information reduces their bias (format neglect of percentage/top N rankings) - does that explain why we find lower ratings when denominator supplied graphically and textually?

 ## Implications